-I started avidly cycling in 2008.
-Using an iAero (a wireless power meter made by Velocomp) on my racing bike, I gathered data from every ride.
-The majority of my rides were in 2009, 2010, and 2011; what follows are cumulative totals for all rides to date:
+I avidly cycled over 2008–2012.
+Using an iAero (a wireless power meter formerly made by Velocomp) on my racing bike, I gathered data from every ride.
+The majority of my rides were in 2009, 2010, and 2011; what follows are cumulative totals for all rides:

 Distance: 9,078.309 miles